 In this respect, the specific tasks of the Association include, but are not limited to, the following:

-a) The establishment of a platform to meet and exchange between Members of the Association and/or any other organization or institution interested by the objectives pursued by the Association about subjects concerning e health applications (authentication, signature, etc…) and concerning the recognition of diplomas into the European Union.
+- The establishment of a meeting and exchange forum between Members of the Association and/or any other organization or institution interested by the goals and objectives pursued by the Association, among others, about subjects concerning eHealth applications (authentication, signature, etc.) and concerning the recognition of diplomas into the European Union.

-The Association may request financial assistance and collect funds which will be attributed to theachievement of its stated purpose.
-It may carry out any operation related to its purpose or which is intended to benefit the purpose, andconclude all engagements to this effect.
+The Association may request financial assistance and collect funds which will be attributed to the achievement of its stated purpose.
+It may carry out any operation related to its purpose, or which is intended to benefit the purpose, and conclude all engagements to this effect.